Commercial HVAC Replacement in Florida

 Once you’ve decided it might be time for a commercial HVAC replacement, the next question is: what type of system is right for your Florida business?
 The right choice depends on your building size, layout, cooling needs, and budget.
 Let’s take a closer look at the most common commercial HVAC options and what makes them a good fit for Florida’s hot, humid climate.

-Split systems consist of an indoor air handler and an outdoor condenser unit.
+Commercial Split Systems consist of an indoor air handler and an outdoor condenser unit.
 They are a common choice for small to mid-sized commercial buildings, such as offices, small retail spaces, or clinics.

 Split Systems | Air Handler and Condenser